-Twin Valley Zoo is a family-owned wildlife park.
-It was founded in 1991 by Henny and Tony Stallmann; they have continued to embrace their passion for animals and evolved into a wildlife sanctuary and healing garden.
-It is home to over 80 animal species, including Lions, Tigers, Dogs, Goats, Rabbits, Deer, Alpaca, Primates, and many more.
-They continue to provide a loving, healthy environment for animals in need.
-Their mission is to provide a holistic experience, loving, safe space and a natural, healing, organic environment for animals and people.
+Twin Valley Zoo is a cherished family-owned wildlife park.
+Over the years, their unwavering passion for animals has transformed the park into a sanctuary for wildlife and a serene healing garden.
+Twin Valley Zoo is the nurturing home to more than 80 animal species, which include an array of captivating creatures such as Lions, Tigers, Dogs, Goats, Rabbits, Deer, Alpaca, Primates, and many others.
+They remain dedicated to providing a caring and wholesome environment for needy animals.
+The central mission of Twin Valley Zoo revolves around creating a comprehensive experience, fostering a loving and secure space, and cultivating a natural, healing, and organic atmosphere for both animals and people alike.

 Best Places To See in Brantford